-(a) All compressed air cylinders used with approved SCBAs must meet DOT and NIOSH criteria.

-(b) In emergency and lifesaving situations, approved SCBAs may be used with approved cylinders from other approved SCBAs provided that such cylinders are of the same capacity and pressure rating.
-Once the emergency is over, return SCBAs to their original approved condition.

-(c) Approved SCBAs must be provided with at least one indicator that automatically sounds an alarm when the remaining air supply of the SCBA is reduced to within a range of 25 percent of its rated service time.
+- (a) All compressed air cylinders used with approved SCBAs must meet DOT and NIOSH criteria. - (b) In emergency and lifesaving situations, approved SCBAs may be used with approved cylinders from other approved SCBAs provided that such cylinders are of the same capacity and pressure rating.
+Once the emergency is over, return SCBAs to their original approved condition. - (c) Approved SCBAs must be provided with at least one indicator that automatically sounds an alarm when the remaining air supply of the SCBA is reduced to within a range of 25 percent of its rated service time.

-(20) Personal Alert Safety System (PASS).

-(a) Each member involved in rescue, fire suppression, or other hazardous duties, must be provided with and must use a PASS device in the hazardous area when self-contained breathing apparatus is in use.

-(b) All PASS devices must be at least equivalent to the requirements of NFPA 1982 (1983): Standard on Personal Alert Safety Systems (PASS).
-PASS devices purchased on or after July 1, 2016 must be at least equivalent to the requirements of NFPA 1982 (2013): Standard on Personal Alert Safety Systems (PASS).

-(c) Each PASS device must be tested at least monthly and must be maintained according to the manufacturer's instructions.
+- (20) Personal Alert Safety System (PASS). - (a) Each member involved in rescue, fire suppression, or other hazardous duties, must be provided with and must use a PASS device in the hazardous area when self-contained breathing apparatus is in use. - (b) All PASS devices must [meet]be at least equivalent to the requirements of NFPA 1982[,] (1983): Standard on Personal Alert Safety Systems [for Fire Fighters](PASS).
+[Each-]PASS devices purchased on or after July 1, 2016, must be [tested-]at least equivalent to the requirements of NFPA 1982 (2013): Standard on Personal Alert Safety Systems (PASS)[monthly and must be maintained according to the manufacturer's instructions]. - (c) Each PASS device must be tested at least monthly and must be maintained according to the manufacturer's instructions.

-(21) Breathing Air Compressors and Cylinders.

-(a) In addition to the requirements contained in Division 2/I, 1910.134(i), breathing air quality and use, air samples must be taken every six months from the compressor and analyzed by the employer or an independent laboratory for Grade D breathing air.

-(b) Air samples must also be taken and analyzed when the system is installed or repaired.

-(c) Analysis required by 437-002-0182(21)(a) and (b) must be conducted according to ANSI/CGA Standard G7.1 (2011): Commodity Specification for Air.
+- ([24]21) Breathing Air Compressors and Cylinders. - (a) In addition to the requirements contained in Division 2/I, 1910.134(i), breathing air quality and use, air samples must be taken every six months from the compressor and analyzed by the employer or an independent laboratory for Grade D breathing air. - (b) Air samples must also be taken and analyzed[tested] when the system is installed or repaired. - (c) Analysis required by 437-002-0182(21)(a) and (b) must be conducted according to ANSI/CGA Standard G7.1[-1989 edition,] (2011): Commodity Specification for Air.